Requiem Chevalier Vampire

-Requiem Chevalier Vampire (French for Requiem Vampire Knight) is a Franco-British comic published by Nickel Editions.
-It was translated into English and published by the magazine Heavy Metal in the United States.
+Requiem Chevalier Vampire (French for Requiem Vampire Knight) is a Franco-British comic originally published by Nickel Editions, with a republication of the series by Glénat.
+The story was written by Pat Mills, with illustrations by Olivier Ledroit.
+It was translated into English and published by Heavy Metal magazine in the United States.
 It was also translated into German and published in Germany by Kult Editions as Requiem Der Vampirritter.
+The comic was characterized by its extreme violence, with sadomasochism as a common theme and frequent scenes of violent sex.